groue/GRMustache/README.md

 The good news is that, out of the box, GRMustache would process the `dead` boolean property as expected, and display "RIP" next to dead people only.

+Note that GRMustache can only handle BOOL properties which have been declared with the `@property` keyword.

 ### In-depth discussion of BOOL properties

 Now some readers may hold their breath, because they know that `valueForKey:` returns NSNumber instances for BOOL properties.